 In order to protect your personal data, the Commission has put in place a number of technical and organisational measures in place.
 Technical measures include appropriate actions to address online security, risk of data loss, alteration of data or unauthorised access, taking into consideration the risk presented by the processing and the nature of the personal data being processed.
 Organisational measures include restricting access to the personal data solely to authorised persons with a legitimate need to know for the purposes of this processing operation.

-The collected personal data and all information related are stored on the servers of the Processors during the implementation and the maintenance of the website.
+The collected personal data and all information related are stored on the servers of the contractors during the implementation and the maintenance of the website.